tempranova/turtlerp/README.md

 - Not disabled in BGs
 - Custom colors for emotes get overwritten
 - Slight adjustment in PvP text padding/spacing when icon added while PvP enabled
+- Issue with text after a linked item not reverting to proper color (https://discord.com/channels/1023388329485549568/1023388673733054474/1039696480933515354) -- deemed too small for too much effort
+- Occasional issue with selecting icons... hard to replicate (https://discord.com/channels/1023388329485549568/1023389076977627147/1074086278427050005)

 Next Up

 ### Recently Done

+1.2.1
+- Description more reliably opens when requested from Profile window
+- Minimap icon properly loads in when enabled
+- Fixed minimap button not hidden in screenshot mode
+- Adding a "reset button tray" button
+- Frame dropping due to constant updating of player locations.
+Player locations now only updated on map being opened or zone changing.

 1.1.1